RedisLabs/gesher/BUILD_TEST.md

 # Building gesher

-docker build -t quay.io/spotter/gesher:test -f Dockerfile . docker push quay.io/spotter/gesher:test
+VERSION=GOES_HERE ; docker build --build-arg version=$VERSION -t quay.io/spotter/gesher:$VERSION -f Dockerfile .
+docker push quay.io/spotter/gesher:$VERSION

 one would need to modify the tag and the integration test to use the proper image